PierreLorenzi/HyperCardPreview/README.md

 HyperCardPreview only displays the stacks, it does not edit them, it does not execute them.
 To do that you have to use a emulator: SheepShaver, Basilisk or vMac.

-But it makes the seeing the stacks a little experience of the old days.
+But it makes the seeing the stacks an experience of the old days.
 The look is very close to the original one, with bitmap fonts, old-style scrollers, aliasing.
-In the Home stacks the look is accurate to the pixel, as in most Apple stacks, but less so if there are colors or vector fonts, and not at all if there are XCMDs.
+In the Home stacks the look is accurate to the pixel, as in most Apple stacks, but less so if there are colors, and not at all if there are XCMDs.

 Features:
-very accurate display,
+- very accurate display,
-declares the stacks as its own files, so they have an icon again in the Finder. can open stacks from both HyperCard v 2.x and v 1.x. can open stacks with private access by hacking the encryption.
+- declares the stacks as its own files, so they have an icon again in the Finder.
+- can open stacks from both HyperCard v 2.x and v 1.x.
+- can open stacks with private access by hacking the encryption.

 Mac OS 10.12 minimum

-**How does it work?**
+## How does it work?

+**Browse with Keyboard**

+Change Card: press an arrow key, or page up / page down / home / end

+Show/Hide All Cards: press enter or return

+**Browse with Trackpad**

+Change Card: scroll left or right, or swipe

+Show/Hide All Cards: pinch

+**Display Button/Field Info**

+Get Button Info: press command-option (like in HyperCard), buttons are colored in blue and you can click on one to display the info.

+Get Field Info: press command-option-shift (like in HyperCard), both fields and buttons are colored in blue and you can click on one to display the info.

-Command-option click on a button displays the info, content and script.
-Same for command-option-shift click on a field.
-The shortcuts are the same as in HyperCard so you’re not lost.
-By right-clicking somewhere on the card, a pop-up appears with the list of the buttons and fields at that location, so you can reach the ones behind.
+Get Info of a Covered Button or Field: right-click somewhere on the card, the list of the buttons and fields at that location appears, from the frontmost to the outmost.
+That way you can get info about a button or field even if it is covered by the others.

-You can change card with the arrow key, or by scrolling, or by swiping.

-If you pinch the card, or press return, it shrinks and a list of the thumbnails of all the cards of the stack appears.
-There is also a menu command for that.

-Just for fun, there is a Visual Effect menu.
-If you check one of them, it is applied when you change card.

-**Changes since version 1.0**
+## Changes since version 1.0

 Now the scroll fields can be scrolled, and the pop-up buttons can be popped up.

-The tools to explore the stacks have been added.
+The tools to explore the stacks have been added, it is far more convenient.

+Glitches corrected in stacks:
+- vector fonts are now well displayed,
+- AddColor is (nearly) handled,
+- stacks with private access can be opened

+…plus a lot of other little bug fixes and optimizations.

 Unfortunately, the QuickLook plug-in had to be removed because it is not handled in Swift.
 A Swift plug-in may work but just if it is the only one plug-in in Swift in the OS, elsewhere it crashes the QuickLook platform, so it is risky.

-Glitches corrected in stacks:
-vector fonts are now well displayed,
-AddColor is partially handled, stacks with private access can be opened

-…plus a lot of other little bug fixes and optimizations.

-**The future of the app**
+## The future of the app

 It won’t grow much larger than that.